PC-Gaming-Wiki/PC-Gaming-Wiki.github.io/guides/basictrouble.md

 ### The displays go blank and the PC turns off

 This is likely a power issue, and could be a failing power supply.
 You can test this by running burn tests on the CPU and GPU at the same time, and see if this causes the PC to shut down.
+This can also be indication of a CPU or GPU (severely) throttling.

 Furmark + Prime95 linked [here](https://pc-gaming-wiki.github.io/#benchmarking--stress-testing).
 If nothing after 30ish minutes, it is likely still the power supply, but its much more illusive.
 You can try limiting the power of your GPU to see if that helps the power supply.
 This can be done with MSI afterburner usually.